The H$_2^+$ molecular ion: low-lying states: Generalities

 for the eigenfunction of the state with the quantum numbers $(n,m,\La,\pm)$.
 Here $\al,\gamma$ and $a_{1,2}, b_{2,3}$ are parameters (see below), $P_n (\xi)$ and $Q_m(\eta^2)$ are some polynomials of degrees $n$ and $m$ with real coefficients with $n$ and $m$ real roots in the intervals $[1,\infty)$ and $[0,1]$, respectively.
-One can choose these polynomials to ensure their orthogonality to all states with lower total energies.
+We will choose these polynomials in such a way to ensure their orthogonality to all states with lower total energies.